Wednesday of Week 4 of Easter – First Reading

 We are also told today of a number of people in the church at Antioch described as ‘prophets’ and ‘teachers’.
 These two terms have very specific meanings in the New Testament and refer to particular charisms (Greek for specific spiritual gifts) with which certain people were endowed.
 It does not identify in the group which was which, although there could be an overlap.
 However, these two roles are usually regarded as distinct charisms.
 The role of the prophet was to have a deeper insight into where God was calling the community to serve.
 The prophet was a visionary and a pioneer and led the way into new ways of proclaiming the Gospel.

-The charism of the ‘teacher’ (didaskalos), on the other hand, was his ability to instruct others on matters of morality and doctrine, instruction, usually based on the scriptures.
+The charism of the ‘teacher’ (didaskalos), on the other hand, was his ability to instruct others on matters of morality and doctrine – instruction usually based on the Scriptures.

 The role of the teacher was to communicate the common tradition in the community.
 The teacher conserves and hands on.
 Paul, in a way, had both charisms, but was very much the prophet in the sense described.
-He was the great innovator in contrast to Peter, who was the keeper of the tradition.
+He was the great innovator, in contrast to Peter, who was the keeper of the tradition.

 The five prophets and teachers here named – Barnabas, Symeon called Niger, Lucius of Cyrene, Manaen (a friend of Herod the Tetrarch) and Saul – now represent the governing body of the church of Antioch.
-They all seem to be Hellenistic, Greek-speaking Jews and it is possible that the names are listed in order of importance with Barnabas at the head and Saul taking the last place.
+They all seem to be Hellenistic, Greek-speaking Jews, and it is possible that the names are listed in order of importance with Barnabas at the head and Saul taking the last place.
 It seems he was still on probation.

 It suddenly becomes clear to the community in their common prayer and fasting that God is calling Barnabas and Saul for a special evangelising work.
 Paul’s first missionary journey does not arise from his own initiative, but is a response to the call of the Spirit made known as the community prays and fasts.
 Then, as a sign of missioning, all lay their hands on the two missionaries.
 They are to go and preach in the name of the community which has sent them.

 So they set off by going down to Seleucia and from there to Cyprus (Barnabas came from Cyprus).
-Seleucia was the seaport of Antioch 27 km (16 miles) to the west and 8 km (5 miles) upstream from the mouth of the Orontes River.
+Seleucia was the seaport of Antioch, 27 km (16 miles) to the west and 8 km (5 miles) upstream from the mouth of the Orontes River.
 There were many Jews on the island and the Gospel had already been preached there.

 They landed at Salamis, a town on the east coast of the central plain of Cyprus, near present-day Famagusta.
-(This town is not to be confused with the more famous place in Greece where the Greeks had a famous victory over the Persians.)
+(This town is not to be confused with the more famous place in Greece where the Greeks had a notable victory over the Persians.)

 The first objectives of the two missionaries are the Jewish synagogues.
 This will become the pattern of all the mission journeys.
 The idea was always to approach the Jews first on the principle that they had the first claim to hear the Gospel.
 It would be only after their refusal to accept the message that Paul would turn to the local Gentiles.